Bideiro/Bideiro.github.io/_posts/Projects/2024-07-12-Software Engineering.md

 _Preview of Receipt_

 > In Depth View: The following parts will contain parts or summaries of what we wrote in the actual paper.
-For the actual paper click here
+For the actual paper, [click here](/assets/Ranils-Poultry_Documentation.pdf).
 {: .prompt-info }

 ## Introduction